How do you learn best?

 Extroverts often learn well by taking part in discussions and also by working with others.
 Look for any situation which involves doing stuff.
 Taking part in a group exercise is helpful to extroverts.
 Always fully engage, because research demonstrates that the more you engage, the more you learn.
 Extroverts benefit from teaching others what they’ve just learnt.
 It’s often the case that they don’t fully understand a subject until they try to explain it to themselves or to somebody else.
 In fact, many times extroverts think they understand a topic until it comes to explaining it to somebody else.
 That’s when they realise they haven’t quite got a grip on it yet.

 Introverts often learn best when they work quietly on their own.
-Activities such as reading and manipulating information by making revision notes, are useful, as well as listening (either to audio recordings or to themselves talking through the information).
+Activities such as reading and manipulating information by making study notes, are useful, as well as listening (either to audio recordings or to themselves talking through the information).
 Introverts usually need to develop frameworks into which new information can be integrated as they learn.
 Knowledge becomes the interconnection of material – the old with the new so they can create a global view of the whole lot.
 Introverts do well to focus on the big picture and chunk relevant information together.

 Sensors like to rely on their 5 senses – or even their 6th sense, intuition – gut feelings.
 They prefer organised, linear and structured programmes, systems and step-by-step learning.
-They do well to focus on the big picture of what needs to be known in advance of organising and structuring the revision that comes next.
+They do well to focus on the big picture of what needs to be known in advance of organising and structuring the studying that comes next.
 So it’s a good idea for them to establish the topic’s most essential general principle and then establish a scenario, a situation or a problem which can be analysed and solved in the context of this topic.

 Intuitors like to discover patterns and relationships in the facts they are studying.
 They appreciate the big picture, general principles – and love theories and ideas.
 Intuitors would do well to create a framework, the big picture, first – and then integrate the new details afterwards.
 They are creative and can see connections within a framework.
 Compare and contrast tables and MindMaps work well for Intuitors.